-The Young Jains’ conventions are unique Jain events in the United Kingdom.
+Young Jains conventions are an unique experience providing so many tangible and intangible benefits!
+They are unique Jain events in the United Kingdom.
 The first convention was held in 1994 and since then they have been held every two years and continue to inspire delegates long after the convention is over.
 They are typically held for two days and explore Jain Dharma in a fun and safe environment with lots of practical tools for daily living.

 Past conventions have included: